coolcsn/CsnAclNavigation/README.md

 <?php echo $this->navigation('navigation')->menu(); ?>
 ```

-If you are you sing *Bootstrap* (as the default skeleton application does), you may as well use:
+If you are you using *Bootstrap* (as the default skeleton application does), you may as well use:
 ```
 <?php echo $this->navigation('navigation')->menu()->setUlClass('nav navbar-nav'); ?>
 ```